-With two primary meters at the feed-in point without a secondary meter, Fronius SnapINverter and Fronius Symo GEN24 inverters cannot be displayed as a combined PV system in Solar.web.
+With two primary meters at the feed-in point without a secondary meter, Fronius SnapINverter and Fronius Primo GEN24 inverters cannot be displayed as a combined PV system in Solar.web.
 Two individual PV systems must be created in Solar.web.

-Settings on the Fronius Symo GEN24 inverter website:
+Settings on the Fronius Primo GEN24 inverter website:

-Configure the primary meter at the feed-in point in the "Device configuration" \rightarrow "Components" menu.
+Configure the primary meter at the feed-in point in the "Device configuration" $\rightarrow$ "Components" menu area.